hanabi/hanabi.github.io/docs/level-1.md

 ---

 - Level 1 strategies can be learned with no games of Hanabi played.
 You can either learn them before you play your first game or after you play a few games to learn the basic mechanics.
 - This stuff is mostly a repeat of the [beginner's guide](beginner.md), but we go into a bit more detail here.
+If you haven't yet read the beginner's guide, **STOP NOW** and read that instead, and only come back here after you have played 5-10 games.
+(This page is just intended to be used as a reference.)

 <br />